 Conviction is an invitation to repentance, not shame.
 It’s a call from going your own way to going God’s way.

 By this definition, I find myself in a regular pattern of repentance.
-Through Bible study, community, and prayer God continues to transform my perspective, to change my mind, and to convince me that God’s way is better and the way to live.
+Through Bible study, community, and prayer God continues to transform my perspective, change my mind, and convince me that God’s way is better and the way to live.